 The nurse was disciplined, suspended, and the supervisor filed a complaint with state board.
 After a board investigation the nurse received the board notice for a hearing and the allegations against her, which involved breaching her duty to protect the patients’ confidentiality and privacy rights in violation of the state’s nurse practice act and administrative rules.

+The State Board found the nurse’s conduct to be unethical.
 Here is the list of findings used by the board:

 • Accessed the patient lists for her own purpose to determine if she would work the next day or be placed on call.